 The harsh truth is that you may lose 77% of your app users within the first 3 days after the install.
 Within 30 days, this figure can reach 90%.
 A well-known marketing ‘leaky bucket’ analogy suggests that you have to constantly increase the water flow (=user acquisition) to replace the customers you are losing.

 But what if you try plugging some of the holes in the bucket instead (=boosting customer retention)?
-Read this post to define what user acquisition and user retention are for app growth and how to get them in sync.
+Read this post to define what user acquisition and user retention are for app growth and what strategies you can implement to get them in sync.

-In the mobile world, customer acquisition is the process of driving app installs and gaining new customers.
-For customer acquisition, apps use such methods as App Store Optimization (ASO), paid advertising, influencer marketing, and content marketing.
+In the mobile world, customer or user acquisition is the process of driving app installs and gaining new customers.
+For user acquisition, apps use such methods as App Store Optimization (ASO), paid advertising, influencer marketing, and content marketing.

 How is customer acquisition measured?